by Jayne Cravens

 This draft document offers considerations and recommendations

-tolerance, respect and reconciliation in the country, and
+respect and reconciliation in the country, and messaging to

-misperception and misconceptions about a particular group of
+misconceptions about a particular group of people or different

-people or different people among Ukrainians as a whole.
-I know
+people among Ukrainians as a whole.
+I know that social media

-that social media tools have changed a lot since then, but I
+tools have changed a lot since then, but I still think this

 - Tips